 I was covered head to toe with cap, buff, winter jacket, winter mittens with hand warmers inside that I was wearing over glove liners to ease photography, snow pant, winter hiking socks made of wool, and winter boots.
 I had my hiking camera backpack with photography gear, tea, medical first aid pouch, and other winter hiking accessories that could come in handy.

-It may be noted that several items I use during my hiking adventures in four seasons come through Explorer Live the Adventure Club Gear Box, of which I am a member.
+It may be noted that several items I use during my hiking adventures in four seasons come from the Gear Boxes of Explore Magazine’s Live the Adventure Club, of which I am a member.

 K2 had his dog backpack on with his lunch, water, treats, poop bags, medical pouch, mushers vax and other accessories.
 I had rubbed as many as thick layers of mushers vax on his paws.